Purple Birds

 Common Scimitarbill with long curved beak perched on branch in African habitat

 The Common Scimitarbill Is A Striking Bird From Sub Saharan Africa Instantly Recognized By Its Long Decurved Bill.
-This Feature Helps It Probe Tree Bark For Insects Much Like A Wood Pecker.
-Its Plumage Is Often Dark With Hints Of Purplish Iridescence That Catch The Light At The Right Angle Making It A Hidden Gem For Bird Watchers These Birds Prefer Open Wood Lands And Savannas Where They Can Forage Actively In Small Flocks.
+This Feature Helps It Probe Tree Bark For Insects Much Like A Woodpecker.
+Its Plumage Is Often Dark With Hints Of Iridescent Shine That Shimmer With Violet And Blue Making It One Of The Lesser Known Purple Birds Found In The Wild.
+These Birds Prefer Open Woodlands And Savannas Where They Forage Actively In Small Flocks.

 Beyond Its Appearance The Scimitarbill Is Admired For Its Unique Feeding Behavior And Adapt Ability.
 It Often Travels Alongside Other Species In Mixed Flocks A Trait That Increases Foraging Success.
 Birdwatchers Lucky Enough To Spot One Often Remark On Its Busy Purposeful Movements As It Darts Between Trees.
-It’s Not The Flashiest Purple Toned Bird On This List But It Brings Plenty Of Personality And Charm To The African Land Scape.
+While Subtle In Color Compared To Brighter Species It Still Earns Its Place Among Purple Birds For Its Elegant Iridescence And Distinctive Character.

 Costa’s Hummingbird